leighpoulier/cinco-dados/README.md

 ![First Dice Roll](docs/first_roll.png)

-Once the dados have appeared, you may choose to set aside and keep some dados while you continue to roll the others.
+Once the dados have been rolled, you may choose to set aside and keep some dados while you continue to roll others.
 Each turn consists of 3 rolls, made up of the initial roll, and two re-rolls.
 To keep dados aside, and not roll them again, you must "lock" them.
 For example, to lock the 2 sixes, first use the arrow keys to move the cursor onto one of them.

 ![Select Dado](docs/select_dados.png)